Trump administration rescinds Obama guidance on race and admissions

 Generally, college leaders and advocates for affirmative action had praised the guidance that has now been rescinded.
 One key document among those rescinded was Obama administration guidance issued jointly by the Education and Justice Departments in 2011.
 The guidance states that diversity is an important educational goal, and that colleges should be able to use a variety of methods (including the consideration of race and ethnicity in admissions) to achieve diversity.
 In many ways, the guidance is consistent with the arguments made by colleges that consider race in admissions decisions.
 The Obama administration also elaborated on the issue in 2016, again saying that colleges could legally consider race in admissions.

-The guidance issued in 2011 never had the force of federal court rulings, but was important nonetheless.
-The guidance outlined the way the Obama administration would consider complaints it receives about admissions policies.
+The guidance issued in 2011 never had the force of federal court rulings, but it was important nonetheless.
+The guidance outlined the way the Obama administration would consider complaints it received about admissions policies.

 "Ensuring that our nation's students are provided with learning environments comprised of students of diverse backgrounds is not just a lofty ideal.
 As the Supreme Court has recognized, the benefits of participating in diverse learning environments flow to an individual, his or her classmates, and the community as a whole.
 These benefits greatly contribute to the educational, economic, and civic life of this nation," the Obama administration guidance said.